theblockstalk/upgradeable-proxy/README.md

 1. Change the order of previously defined state variables in the next version upgraded smart contracts
    - See contract _DoubleUintV2_
    - Adding new slots to a fixed size array is not possible.
 See contract _ArraySimple_
+   - Changing from a fixed sized to a dynamic sized array or visa-versa is not possible.
+See contract _ArraySimple_
    - Adding extra fields to a struct is not possible.
-See _StructSimple_ (TODO)
+See _StructSimple_
 2. Declare any variables with initialized values `uint variable1 = 8`.
 This includes declare any constant state variables `uint constant variable1 = 8`.
    - **Note:** state variables must be initialized using the intialize() function.
    - See contract _UintInitialize_